workfloworchestrator/example-orchestrator/docker/orchestrator/README.md

 The default configuration is set up to provide structured/fuzzy search without the need for embeddings.

-For more powerful search capabalities, consult `./docker/embeddings/README.md` on how to set up embeddings.
+For more powerful search capabilities, consult `./docker/embeddings/README.md` on how to set up embeddings.

 ## Development